ssmail7/Dogs/README.md

 It uses a dynamically allocated linked list to store the records.
 - For a detailed description of this project, please refer to Project 9.pdf

-Version 2 (dogs2.c, dogs2.h, readline2.c, readline2.h, records2.c, makefile):
+Version 2 (dogs2.c, dogs2.h, readline2.c, readline2.h, records2.c):
 - This version modifies the original program so that there are three source files and two header files.
 - Compile: "gcc -o records2 readline2.c dogs2.c records2.c"
 - For a detailed description of this project, please refer to Project 9.pdf